jpuranen/tictactoe/README.md

 ## My first tic-tac-toe
 https://github.com/jpuranen/tictactoe

+About the tictactoe game:

+The game can be played in 2 player mode where there is 2 humans playing.
+The players are player "X" and player "O".
+This version does not support the game against the computer.

 The tictactoe game is started from command line with the following command:

 node tictactoe6.js [width] [height] [number_of_game_pieces]